 About half the people who come on a Panama Relocation Tour want to live near a beach.
 The other half prefer the cooler mountain weather which we visit also.
-During a Panama Relocation Tour, we visit several beach communities which offer a variety of different prices.
+During a Panama Relocation Tour, we visit several beach communities that offer a variety of different prices.

-We focus on the beach communities which offer the most amenities without driving more than 10-20 minutes to buy groceries, see a doctor, banks, hospitals with emergency rooms, restaurants and shopping opportunities like clothes or hardware stores.
-Of course, reliable electricity, water and internet are top priorities too.
+We focus on the beach communities which offer the most amenities without driving more than 10-20 minutes to buy groceries, see a doctor, banks, hospitals with emergency rooms, restaurants, and shopping opportunities like clothes or hardware stores.
+Of course, reliable electricity, water, and internet are top priorities too.
 A good road to get to the communities and houses is important too.

 When selecting a place to live in Panama, it’s important to think 5 or 15 years ahead and whether you will still be comfortable making a one-hour drive to see a doctor or buy groceries.
 If you have pre-existing medical conditions it is especially important to select an area that is close to doctors and a hospital.

 Most people who come on a Panama Relocation Tours are also looking for ways they can reduce their living expenses.
-What’s affordable for one person may be cost prohibitive for others.
+What’s affordable for one person may be cost-prohibitive for others.
 Driving an hour to buy groceries adds to your living expenses not to mention the hassles involved.

 Coronado has every amenity you could possibly want or need but it is also one of the most expensive areas to live outside of Panama City.
 However, if you drive just a few miles east or west of Coronado there are more affordable options like:

 Gorgona is more affordable than Coronado yet you are only a few miles away from all the amenities in Coronado.
-In Gorgona, there are a few small grocery stores, some restaurants and bars plus a nice beach where you can swim and buy fresh fish every day.
-In addition to houses to rent, there are several ocean front condo complexes in Gorgona.
+In Gorgona, there are a few small grocery stores, some restaurants, and bars plus a nice beach where you can swim and buy fresh fish every day.
+In addition to houses to rent, there are several oceanfront condo complexes in Gorgona.

 Chame is a little further east of Gorgona (closer to Panama City) and is an up and coming area for expats to move to.
 Interestingly, Chame is the only area in Panama where I have seen really white sand.
 Surfing is great in Chame.
 There is even a surf school there.
 We sometimes visit Chame and see some $700 per month two-bedroom ocean view rental houses and condos when they are available.

 Playa Blanca is a little further west of San Carlos.
-There is a new shopping center near Playa Blanca which has a 24-hour grocery store, hardware store and a pharmacy but not much else.
-If you lived in these communities, you’d need to drive in to Coronado on a regular basis (which could get old after awhile).
+There is a new shopping center near Playa Blanca which has a 24-hour grocery store, hardware store, and a pharmacy but not much else.
+If you lived in these communities, you’d need to drive into Coronado on a regular basis (which could get old after awhile).
 Playa Blanca is much more affordable than Coronado but it is a bit isolated.
 Playa Blanca is about 10 minutes from the San Carlos hospital.

 Estimates are that there are 2,000 or more foreigners living in the Coronado area.
 Some are snowbirds and some are full time.